9 min read

 General vs. contextual feedback

-With In-app feedback, you can take two directions.
+With in-app feedback, you can take two directions.
 You can choose to go in the general feedback direction, or you can work with contextual feedback.
 Let’s take a closer look at each.

 General (relationship) in-app feedback